 The total minimum requirement for own funds and eligible liabilities (MREL) is set at the level of Groupe CM at 20.99% of RWAs.
-As Groupe CM does not have a central debt-issuance entity, each of the CM sub-groups, including CM Alliance Federale and CM Arkea, will need to have own funds and eligible liabilities above this threshold for Groupe CM to comply with MREL.
+As Groupe CM does not have a central debt-issuance entity, each of the CM sub-groups, including CM Alliance Federale and Credit Mutuel Arkea, will need to have own funds and eligible liabilities above this threshold for Groupe CM to comply with MREL.

 We expect Groupe CM will continue to meet MREL without recourse to senior preferred debt.
 Groupe CM reported a subordinated MREL ratio (excluding senior preferred debt) of 22.8% at end-2022.
-We estimate the ratio to have increased further at end-June 2023, as Banque Federative du Credit Mutuel S.A. recently issued large amounts of Tier 2 and senior non-preferred debt.
+We estimate the ratio to have increased further in 2023, as BFCM recently issued large amounts of Tier 2 and senior non-preferred debt.